zzheng12/MiniProject-Zihan-Zheng/README.md

 ### How to install this to your GitHub repository
-git clone <your GitHub repository link>
+git clone with your GitHub repository link

 ### Usage
 #After navigating to the directory of pipeline.py